My nightmare… which was terrifying!

-Unplugging my seat belt and unwillingly stepping out into the dingy cold weather, I look back up to the top window and spot the blinds slowly rising, revealing a figure.
+Unplugging my seat belt and opening the car door, I unwillingly stepping out into the dingy cold weather.
+I look at the window again, Mum is still not there.
+Strange, says my inside voice.

-Turning back to the car, I press lock and await the clunk of the car doors before heading toward the house.
+Turning back to the car, I press lock on the key and await the familiar clunk of the car doors locking before turning back for the house.

-I regain control of my body and charge through the agape front door, into the sitting room and then skipping a step a time.
+I regain control of my body and charge through the open door.
+Through the entrance hall, into the sitting room, straight onto the stairs.
+I jump over the first step, and run, skipping a step a time.

 “Mum?
 Dad?”
 I shout.